 Tsuki-mi means “moon-watching,” tsuki= moon and mi= to watch/see.
 You will also hear moon-viewing festivals referred to as uchichiumachii ウチチウマチー（お月お祭り) in Okinawa language.

 There are 2x you are supposed to view the full moon in Japanese culture.
 The first is Jugoya 十五夜, held on August 15 of the lunar calendar; in Okinawan it is called Juuguya じゅーぐや.
+You may also often see it referred to as 中秋の名月 chuushuu no meigetsu, Mid-autumn moon festival or harvest festival.
 The second is Jusanya 十三夜, September 13 of the lunar calendar.